 But wait—if you don’t Instagram the sites, did your trip to D.C. really happen?
-Here’s your guide to the 15 most Instagrammable spots in D.C.
+Here’s your guide to the 15 most Instagrammable spots for the best pictures in D.C.
 Choosing the best filter is up to you!

 Here’s your chance to get artistic with your ‘gram.
 The National Mall spans roughly two miles between Capitol Hill and the Lincoln Memorial.
 Designed by French landscape architect Pierre Charles L’Enfant, the grand concourse encapsulates D.C.’s most famous museums and Smithsonian Institutions.
-What angle will you capture?
+What angle will you capture in your picture?

 A somewhat hidden memorial tucked away in the Constitution Gardens, search for the most famous signature of the 56 Signers of the Declaration of Independence Memorial—John Hancock.
 Get creative by framing the picture with the Washington Monument in the background.